-Nearly 20% judges have no place to sit, 42% courts lack toilets: CJI
+Nearly 20% Judges Have No Place To Sit, 42% Courts Lack Toilets: CJI

-Aurangabad (Maharashtra), Oct 23 (IANS) Highlighing major concerns over judicial infrastructure in the country, Chief Justice of India N.V.
+Aurangabad (Maharashtra): Highlighing major concerns over judicial infrastructure in the country, Chief Justice of India N.V.
 Ramana on Saturday made some shocking revelations, including how almost 20 per cent of the judicial officers in the country don't even have proper courtrooms to sit.

 Of the total sanctioned strength of 24,280 judicial officers in India, there are only 20,143 court halls, including 620 rented premises, and 26 per cent of the court premises have no separate toilets for women and 16 per cent do not even toilets, while only 54 per cent courts have purified drinking water facility.